shages/mrfclip/README.md

 ### Multiple Polygons
-Clipping may result in multiple polygons, in which case a list of polygons is returned.
-For this reason, the return value of `mrfclip::clip` is always a list of list(s) regardless of the actual result.
+Clipping may result in multiple polygons, in which case a list of polygons is returned (a _multi-polygon_).
+For this reason, the return value of `mrfclip::clip` is always a list of list(s) regardless of the actual result, and multi-polygons can also be used directly as input to `mrfclip::clip`

 ## Known Issues
 - Polygons with self-overlapping edges are not supported
 - While holes are supported as input and output, there is no special handling when returning holes.
 Holes and their enclosing polygons are not associated, and may be returned in any order.
 - The last part of the algorithm is currently implemented in O(n<sup>2</sup>) time in the worst case.
 The worst case occurs when the result is a single or few long chain(s).
 I plan to change the algorithm to work in O(_n_ log _n_) time or better in the near future.
-- XOR currently runs in longer time

 ## Tests
 ```sh